jrenoux/daily-paper/README.md

 # Daily Paper
-Given a list of papers (pdf)  and a list of org-roam notes, opens a random paper without an associated org-roam note.
+Given a list of papers and a list of notes (in any format), opens a random paper without an associated org-roam note.

 # Requirements
  - A folder with all your papers pdf